rmpowell77/wxUI/docs/ProgrammersGuide.md

         },
 ```

 The `wxUI::MenuBar` and related objects are generally "lazy" objects.
 They hold the details of the menu layout, but do not call any wxWidget primatives on construction.
-When `attachTo` a frame is invoked does the underlying logic construct the menu structure.
+When `fitTo` a frame is invoked does the underlying logic construct the menu structure.

 ### Layout